QUBIP/pq-mqtt-client-mbedtls/README.md

 # MQTTs client with Post-Quantum TLS Using mbedtls
-The project is meant to showcase the Hybrid Post-Quantum capabilities of an MQTTs client using TLS 1.3 and the mbedtls library.
+The project is meant to showcase the Hybrid Post-Quantum capabilities of an MQTTs client using TLS 1.3 and the mbedtls library. \
+For info or comments, contact us at hello@securitypattern.com
 # mbedtls
 ## Introduction of Hybrid Post-Quantum cryptography